hazelcast/hazelcast-code-samples/querying/project-key/README.md

 This is where Jet lends a hand.

-A 7-step Jet pipeline is defined.
+An 8-step Jet pipeline is defined.

 * Steps 1 and 2 read from the `IMap` named "_person_" and reduce
 it down to just the fields needed, "_firstName_" and "_dateOfBirth_".